Chalarangelo/30-seconds-of-code/blog_posts/javascript-array-comparison.md

 ### JSON.stringify

-A common solution that many people suggest is to use `JSON.stringify()`, which allows us to serialize each array and then compare the two serialized strings.
+A common solution that many people suggest is to use `JSON.stringify()`.
+This allows us to serialize each array and then compare the two serialized strings.
 A simple implementation of this might look something like this:

 ```js
 const equals = (a, b) => JSON.stringify(a) === JSON.stringify(b);